Headley v. Church of Scientology International: Ruling

+The Ninth Circuit Court affirmed the lower court's decision in July 2012.

-The Church acknowledged that the rules under which the Headleys lived included a ban on having children, censored mail, monitored phone calls, needing permission to have Internet access and being disciplined through manual labor.
-The U.S. 9th Circuit Court of Appeals noted in a ruling given in July 2012 that Marc Headley had been made to clean human excrement by hand from an aeration pond on the compound with no protective equipment, while Claire Headley was banned from the dining hall for up to eight months in 2002.
+The Church acknowledged that the rules under which the Headleys lived included a ban on having children, censored mail, monitored phone calls, needing permission to have Internet access, and being disciplined through manual labor.

+The Ninth Circuit Court noted in its ruling that Marc Headley had been made to clean human excrement by hand from an aeration pond on the compound with no protective equipment, while Claire Headley was banned from the dining hall for up to eight months in 2002.
 She lost 30 lb as a result of subsisting on protein bars and water.
 In addition, she had two abortions to comply with the Sea Org's no-children policy.
 The Headleys also experienced physical violence from Scientology executives and saw others being treated violently.

-The court found that the church enjoyed the protection of the free exercise of religion clause in the First Amendment, and that the "ministerial exemptions" in employment law prevented the government from interfering in the treatment of its ministers.
-The judge ruled that the First Amendment disallowed the courts from "examining church operations rooted in religious scripture".
-Bringing the Church to account for how it disciplined its members was "precisely the type of entanglement that the religion clauses prohibit."

-Headley took the case to the US Court of Appeals, but the 9th Circuit agreed with the judgment of the lower court.
 The Court cited evidence that showed Headleys were fully informed of the requirements of the Sea Org, had multiple opportunities to leave and did not, and had no problem leaving when they did.
 The Court suggested that other claims might have withstood appellate review, had the Headleys brought them, such as assault, battery or "any of a number of other theories that might have better fit the evidence."

-As author of the Court's opinion, Judge Diarmuid F. O’Scannlain wrote: "The act bars an employer from obtaining another's labor 'by means of' force, physical restraint, serious harm, threats or an improper scheme ...
-That text is a problem for the Headleys because the record contains little evidence that the defendants obtained the Headleys' labor 'by means of' serious harm, threats or other improper methods."
+As author of the Court's opinion, Judge Diarmuid F. O’Scannlain wrote:The act bars an employer from obtaining another's labor 'by means of' force, physical restraint, serious harm, threats or an improper scheme ...
+That text is a problem for the Headleys because the record contains little evidence that the defendants obtained the Headleys' labor 'by means of' serious harm, threats or other improper methods.The Ninth Circuit also found that it did not need to reach whether the ministerial exception would bar a claim under the TVPA, since the Headleys did not establish a genuine issue of fact as to whether the church obtained their labor "by means of" improper conduct.

-The Court took note that the Headleys lived off base and had many opportunities to leave, but stayed of their own will.

-Comment
+Comment and subsequent development

 Tampa lawyer Greg W. Kehoe, a 25-year Justice Department veteran, stated, "Here is a court saying, albeit in a civil situation ... that there is nothing improper with this type of conduct and no ill motive can be imbued to the church."

 An FBI investigation of similar complaints against the Church was dropped around the same time as the lower court ruling in the Headley case, possibly because of it.
 Former U.S. federal prosecutor Michael Seigel said of the ruling, "It's very straightforward.
 It's sweeping.
 And (it) doesn't seem to leave much room for hope of success on a criminal prosecution."

+After three and a half years in court, the Headleys were ordered to pay the church $42,852.06 for its costs.
+The church offered to waive the amount in exchange for the Headleys' silence, their cooperation, and the rights to their book, Blown for Good.
+The Headleys declined and paid the amount in full.